htruong/ezpi4me/README.md

 It's your choice.
 However, if you leave it unfastened, anything that has root access can write over your UEFI firmware.
 I leave it fastened.

+Thanks
+--

+- Code: me-cleaner, Coreboot and the Chromebook gangs.

+- My personal thanks to Dr. Don Bindner, bunnie, vnhacker for advice and support.

 Have fun!